cdgriffith/python-bittrex/README.md

 ```

 To access account methods, an API key for your account is required and can be
-generated on the Settings \> API Keys page.
-Make sure you save the secret, as
+generated on the `Settings` then `API Keys` page.
+Make sure you save the secret, as it will not be visible
-it will not be visible after navigating away from the page.
+after navigating away from the page.

 ```python
 from bittrex import Bittrex